gkatechis/examples/demo_app_client_request_cors_api_calls/README.md

 This app is a companion to the knowledge base article that describes the ZAF client.request method and its CORS option.

-It demonstrates the three primary ways that client.request can be used.
-It also compares a client.request call to an AJAX call.
+It demonstrates the following:

+- Using client.request to a Zendesk API
+- Using client.request to an external API with CORS
+- Using client.request to an external API without CORS
+- Compares a client.request call to a fetch() call with and without CORS

+Additionally, this also showcases the notify method for ZAF, which allows you to display a notification in the upper right corner of the agent interface.

 When running, bring up your browser's Console tab and Network tab to monitor the different behaviors.